 SSc cardiomyopathy and disease course

 The time-course and basis for susceptibility remains unclear.
 Cardiac pathology should be considered throughout the disease course; nevertheless, the nature of involvement might be more likely at certain stages or subtypes.
-Thus, myocarditis is often expected in early diffuse SSc stage, sometimes concomitant with a peripheral myositis [16][12].
+Thus, myocarditis is often expected in early diffuse SSc stage, sometimes concomitant with a peripheral myositis [16]; evidence of diastolic dysfunction however is associated with increasing disease duration [12].

 Recommendations